revery-ui/revery-quick-start/README.md

 > __NOTE:__ The first build will take a while - building the OCaml compiler and dependencies takes time!
 Subsequent builds, though, should be very fast.

+### Releasing

+To create packages for distribution, follow these steps:

+- `npm install -g revery-packager`

+From the `revery-quick-start` folder, run:

+- `revery-packager`

+Once complete, there will be application packages available in the `_release` folder.

 ### Resources

 - Check out the [official reason docs](https://reasonml.github.io/docs/en/what-and-why) to learn more about reason